Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-This pacakge.json is created inside the app folder (donta mistake for teh old package.json)
+This pacakge.json is created inside the app folder (dont mistake for the old package.json)
 </br>
 </br>
 <img src="./files/capmd7-21.png" >